Updated: Aug 22, 2022

 All at 73kg bodyweight (160lbs)

 So when lockdown came along and my gym closed up for the foreseeable future, I know my strength was a long distant friend, whom I may only ever see in a masked, dystopian future.

-As I said, for the first month or two I tried desperately to hold on to my strength but using two 15kg dumbells, you can't hold on to much.
+As I said, for the first month or two I tried desperately to hold on to my strength but using two 15kg dumbbells, you can't hold on to too much.

 Currently I live on the edge of the Yorkshire Dales in the UK.
 The countryside surrounding me is beautiful and idyllic and its a blessing to be living here.
 In Ilkley, where I live, there is the largest cycling club in the UK, Ilkley CC.
 It's very easy to see why too.

 Rolling hills and well maintained roads with a buzzing cycling community means that Ilkley is the place to be if you're a cyclist.
 It was an easy decision to pick up the lycra again and don the helmet and get back out on the road.
 Especially seeing as because of the lockdown, there were practically no cars or vehicles on the road.